AdrianTomin/ThreeJS-Solar-System/README.md

 ## Installation

-- Clone this repository to your local machine.
+- Clone this repository to your local machine using `git clone https://github.com/AdrianTomin/ThreeJS-Solar-System.git`.
 - Navigate to the project directory.
 - Install dependencies using `npm install`.
 - Start the development server with `npm run dev`.